 Because most of JoshScorcher's fanbase has a tendency to harass the people he made response videos to, he decided to (maybe) stop doing response videos altogether.

 The popular fanfic website Fanfiction.net has had a number of changes to its hosting as to what it can and cannot feature.
 One of them was deleting the entirety of the Mystery Science Theater 3000, due to the fact that that fandom's main type of story format, MSTings, had been used to attack authors of bad fanfiction and not just do good-natured ribbing.

-The website Know Your Meme ended up shutting down one of their picture pages, Cringeworthy, after a series of pictures depicting a drawing of an inflated Hercules kept getting posted and upvoted by fans.
+The website Know Your Meme ended up shutting down its "Cringeworthy" image gallery after a series of pictures depicting a drawing of an inflated Hercules kept getting posted and upvoted by fans.